 Despite being such a top player in the market, America Online made some mistakes that ultimately led to the failure of the company.

-The Downfall of the America Online:
+The Downfall of the America Online

-1. Refusing to evolve to changing markets
+1. Refusing to evolve with the changing markets

 It often happens.
 When you’ve achieved significant growth, putting in more effort may seem unimportant.
+Businesses stop upgrading, thinking that they have achieved perfection.

 But, the market keeps changing and so do the preferences of the customers.

 One of the primary reasons for the company’s decline is that America Online (AOL) declined to evolve.
+Rather, America Online developed too slowly.

 While the rest of the world switched to broadband, it concentrated on dial-up internet.